 The final job with the logo was to pick a hero set of colours for use where there is no imagery.
 The upbeat and modern colours are picked from across the colour spectrum to suggest the network’s wide range of content.

-Related, from the archives: More4 rebrand options.
+Related: More4 rebrand options.